memsql/SingleStoreNETConnector/docs/content/api/SingleStoreConnector/SingleStoreConnectorTracingOptionsBuilder/EnableResultSetHeaderEvent.md

 # SingleStoreConnectorTracingOptionsBuilder.EnableResultSetHeaderEvent method

-Gets or sets a value indicating whether to enable the "time-to-first-read" event.
-Default is true to preserve existing behavior.
+Gets or sets a value indicating whether to enable the "read-result-set-header" event.
+Default is false; set to true to opt in to this event.

 ```csharp
 public SingleStoreConnectorTracingOptionsBuilder EnableResultSetHeaderEvent(bool enable = true)